 UNC Hospitals offers two, one year post-radiologic technology certificate programs in radiation therapy and medical dosimetry.
-(Candidates for the medical dosimetry program often have already completed training in radiation therapy.)
+Candidates for the radiation therapy program must have already completed, or are about to complete, training in radiography.
+Candidates for the medical dosimetry program must have a bachelor's degree and already completed training in radiation therapy.
 The programs are sponsored and supported by the UNC School of Medicine's Department of Radiation Oncology and UNC Healthcare.
-Students in these programs receive clinical training in both existing and emerging radiation therapy practices and procedures, including treatment planning (2-, 2.5- and 3-dimensional planning, plus IMRT and IGRT), simulation, quality assurance, high and low dose rate brachytherapy, external beam therapy, stereotactic and CyberKnife radiosurgery, intraoperative radiation therapy, tomotherapy and total body irradiation.
+Students in these programs receive clinical training in both existing and emerging radiation therapy practices and procedures, including treatment planning (2-, 2.5- and 3-dimensional planning, plus IMRT and IGRT), simulation, quality assurance, high and low dose rate brachytherapy, external beam therapy, stereotactic and CyberKnife® radiosurgery, intraoperative radiation therapy, TomoTherapy® and total body irradiation.

 Students also can take advantage of innovative research opportunities with faculty experts in areas as diverse as radiologic technology education, patient safety, workplace efficiency, quality assurance, treatment planning and healthcare outcomes.
 Past program graduates have published their research in peer-reviewed, international journals.